En-Nesyri scores and assists as Sevilla thump Rayo Vallecano

 Zidane was consequently shown a straight red card for the foul and Rayo Vallecano were forced to take off Oscar Trejo for goalkeeper Stole Dimitrievski.

-Sevilla held on to the lead for the first 45 minutes and Idrissi was replaced by Erik Lamela before the start of the second half.
+Sevilla held on to their lead for the first 45 minutes, however, Idrissi was replaced by Erik Lamela before the start of the second half.

-Lamela went on to double the hosts' lead in the 55th minute and he later made it 3-0 after benefitting from En-Nesyri's assist.
+Lamela went on to double the hosts' lead in the 55th minute and he later made it 3-0 after benefitting from En-Nesyri's assist in the 79th minute.

+The Morocco star was in action for 89 minutes before he came off for Nemanja Gudelj.
+His compatriot Munir was an unused substitute for Los Nervionenses while goalkeeper Yassine Bono was not listed for the encounter.

+Rayo Vallecano also had Morocco's Yacine Qasmi on their bench for the entire duration while Senegal's Pathe Ciss was introduced in the 61st minute.